 After being commissioned by the 1936 Olympic Committee to create a feature film of the Berlin Olympics, Riefenstahl shot a documentary that celebrates the human body by combining the poetry of bodies in motion with close-ups of athletes in the heat of competition.
 Includes the marathon, men's diving, and American track star Jesse Owen's sprint races at the 1936 Olympic games.
 The production tends to glorify the young male body and, some say, expresses the Nazi attitude toward athletic prowess.
 Includes the lighting of the torch at the stadium and Adolf Hitler looking on in amazement as Jesse Owens wins an unprecedented four Gold Medals.
-Written by

 Fiona Kelleghan <email@example.com>

 See full technical specs

 Mack Robinson, who finished second behind Jesse Owens in the 200 meter race, was the older brother of baseball Hall of Famer Jackie Robinson.
 See more

 Richard Strauss See more